huzaifa-dangote/basic-multi-modal-chatbot/README.md

 # Multi-Modal AI Chatbot for Car Rental Company

-A sophisticated multi-modal AI chatbot built for Exclusive Car Rentals (https://www.ecr.ng) that helps customers find the best vehicle for their needs and guides them through the booking process.
+A multi-modal AI chatbot built for Exclusive Car Rentals (https://www.ecr.ng) that helps customers find the best vehicle for their needs and guides them through the booking process.
 The chatbot features text chat, voice responses, and vehicle image generation.

 ## Features